-Gary lives at Pioneer’s Mark Cooper House, a program for homeless veterans in Seattle.
-He had been living in Sacramento but his past drug connections were encroaching on his sobriety there and he felt he needed to break clean and start fresh in a new city.
-He is a member of the Laborers’ International Union of America and found a job in Seattle working the graveyard shift on the highways.
+While he was working and living in Sacramento, his past drug connections started encroaching on his sobriety and he felt he needed to break clean and start fresh in a new city.
+As a member of the Laborers’ International Union of America, he was able to move and he found a job in Seattle working the graveyard shift on the highways.

-Once he moved into the Mark Cooper House he entered the Roadmap to Success job training workshops where he worked on his resume and cover letter.
-Gary is a hard worker and very driven but his goal is to get a civil service job that is not as hard on him physically.
+Gary found himself homeless in Seattle he was referred into Pioneer’s Mark Cooper House for homeless veterans.
+He enrolled in the Roadmap to Success job training workshops where he worked on his resume and cover letter.
+Gary is a hard worker and very driven but his goal was to get a civil service job that is not as hard on him physically.
 He likes to keep busy and is trying to stay on the right track.

-“My recovery is a life time project.
+“My recovery is a lifetime project.
 It is so important for me to be able to live in a clean and sober facility that is safe and lets me get some sleep.
-My work is very hard and the Mark Cooper House gives me an environment where I can get support when I need it, and some rest and down time to re-charge each day.”
+My work is also very physical and the Mark Cooper House gives me an environment where I can get support when I need it, and it provides me with some rest and down time to re-charge each day,” Gary added.

 Several months ago, Gary had a great reunion with his family who traveled up from Sacramento to visit him.
 He hadn’t seen them in a few years so it was a happy union in Seattle.
 “I was pretty excited that my mom, granddaughter and two grown children came up to visit me in Seattle now that I am stable and working.
 Pioneer gave us free tickets to visit the zoo and that was a great way to spend time with my family.
 I feel like I have many things to work for and reasons to stay clean now.”